to the Shareholders 2020-21

-Your Directors are pleased to present the 67th Annual Report together withthe Audited Statement of Accounts of the Company for the year ended 31st March2018.
+Your Directors are pleased to present the 70th Annual Report together withthe Audited Financial Statements of the Company for the year ended 31st March2021.

 1. FINANCIAL HIGHLIGHTS:

 The Company's financial performance (from continuing operations) for the year ended 31stMarch 2021 is summarised below (Refer Notes to the Audited Standalone FinancialStatements).

 |Particulars ||2020-21 ||2019-20 |

 |Earning Before Interest Tax Depreciation and Amortisation ||27206.1 ||24488.0 |